Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Two-Sided Market Model 1: Sellers Choose Quantities

 (iii) The pair $(I^{ \ast },p^{\ast})$ induces a menu that is maximal in $\mathcal{C}^{Q}_{1}$ and $ B^{\ast} \in I_{o}=\{A_{1},\ldots,A_{l}\}$ where $I^{\ast} = \{B^{\ast} \}$ is the optimal information structure.\footnote{Recall that a menu $\{(p,q)\} \in \mathcal{C}_{1}^{Q}$ is maximal in $\mathcal{C}^{Q}_{1}$ if for every menu $\{(p',q')\} \in \mathcal{C}_{1}^{Q}$ such that $(p',q') \neq (p,q)$ we have $p > p'$ or $q >q'$ } \end{theorem}

 Theorem \ref{Thm: info structure1} shows that there exists a unique equilibrium price $p^{eq}(A_{j})$ that the platform can induce when it chooses the $1$-separating information structure $I=\{A_{j}\}$, i.e., $\varphi ^{Q}(I)$ is single-valued when $I$ is a $1$-separating information structure.
 Further, under the natural condition that the equilibrium price is increasing in the sellers' quality, i.e., $p^{eq}(A_{j}) \leq p^{eq}(A_{k})$ whenever $\mathbb{E}_{\lambda _{A_{j}}}(X) < \mathbb{E}_{\lambda _{A_{k}}}(X)$, it is simple to show that there exists only one information structure-price pair $(\{A_{l}\},p^{eq}(A_{l}) ) $ that induces a maximal menu in $\mathcal{C}^{Q}_{1}$.
 Hence, in this case, Theorem \ref{Thm: info structure1} implies that the optimal $1$-separating information structure is $\{A_{l}\}$.
 That is, banning all sellers except the highest quality sellers is optimal for the platform.
+The necessity conditions developed in Section \ref{Sec:Necessity} show that when $F(m)m$ is not convex on $[a,b]$, then there exist examples where a $1$-separating menu is not be optimal.

 Checking if inequality (\ref{Ineq: supply}) holds is straightforward given the model's primitives.
 The following example illustrates that inequality (\ref{Ineq: supply}) holds if the sellers' costs in $B^{H}$ are low enough and/or the size of the supplier set $B^{H}$ is large enough.
 We note that if we introduce transfers or subsidies for each side of the market then the platform can always charge buyers and pay sellers in a way that inequality (\ref{Ineq: supply}) holds and the subsidies do not influence the platform's revenue.